brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 [User data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts)
 is a place you can put custom shell scripts that the EC2 Instance will run right after booting.
-The shell script above puts the name of your ECS Cluster ("my-ecs-cluster", in this example) into the `/etc/ecs/ecs.config` file.
-The ECS Container Agent knows to look into this file, so this is you provide it the name of your ECS Cluster.
-If you don't specify a name, the Agent will use "Default" (see
+The shell script above puts the name of your ECS Cluster (`my-ecs-cluster`, in this example) into the `/etc/ecs/ecs.config` file.
+The ECS Container Agent knows to look into this file, so this is how you provide it the name of your ECS Cluster.
+If you don't specify a name, the Agent will use `Default` (see
 [Amazon ECS Container Agent Configuration](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) for more info).
 Your Launch Configuration should look something like this: